 Roundworms (also called nematodes) are worms with a long round body.
 They vary in length from several millimetres to up to two metres.
-Roundworms are common in warm tropical countries.
+Roundworms are common in warm tropical countries and most infections seen in the UK will have been acquired abroad.
 Children are more often affected than adults.
 Treatment is usually very effective but wiping out (eradication of) roundworm infections has proved to be very difficult.

 Can humans get roundworms?